juji-io/datalevin/doc/transact.md

 value will then be overwritten by the second write.

 Reads can be concurrent.
 Basically each reader thread reads its own view of the data created at the moment the read transaction starts.
-When read is concurrent with write, the newly written values are invisible to the reader, because read transaction sees a view of the database that is consistent and up to the time when the read transaction starts, which is before the write transaction commits.
+When a read is concurrent with a write, the newly written values are invisible to the reader, because read transaction sees a view of the database that is consistent and up to the time when the read transaction starts, which is before the write transaction commits.